lorforlinux/docs.beagleboard.io/intro/contribution/how.rst

 #####################

-The most obvious way to contribute is using the `OpenBeagle (BeagleBoard.org GitLab server) <https://openbeagle.org>`_ to report bugs, suggest enhancements and providing merge requests / pull requests to fixe software, hardware designs and documentation.
-We have made it easy to share the link and provide feedback for any heading, figure, and table.
+The most obvious way to contribute is using the `OpenBeagle (BeagleBoard.org GitLab server) <https://openbeagle.org>`_ to report bugs, suggest enhancements and providing merge requests / pull requests to fix software, hardware designs and documentation.
+We have made it easy to share the link while you are working with documentation and provide feedback for any heading, figure, and table.

 1. :fas:`link;pst-color-secondary` button is to copy the link of current heading, figure, or table.
 2. :fas:`message;pst-color-secondary` button is to open feedback modal for submitting issue, feedback, and idea.